How Much Does It Cost to Live In Singapore?

 Singapore: Average Salary, Minimum Wage & Mortgages

-Simply put, they are afraid that if the minimum wage was set too high, it would cause business to go broke since they wouldn’t have enough money to pay these salaries.
+Simply put, they are afraid that if the minimum wage was set too high, it would cause businesses to go broke since they wouldn’t have enough money to pay these salaries.
 And if they were too low, the citizens wouldn’t be allowed.

 Instead, they have a progressive salary system, where the workers get increased salaries as they develop their skills and knowledge.